 When your home or office is too large for a single Wi-Fi router to cover in wireless signal, a mesh router kit can help spread the signal.
 The best mesh router kits use a series of nodes, typically two to three, to blanket the home with the wireless signal, covering every nook, cranny and closet with a usable internet signal.

 Currently, mesh networking gear can be divided into two designs.
 The "true mesh" design features a series of identical and interchangeable devices that all interconnect wirelessly.
 The second is known as a "hub and spoke" design, which uses a router and one or more wireless extenders.
 These days, both categories of gear are marketed and sold as a "mesh kit," so we included both options in this guide.

-A mesh network is clearly not for everyone.
-For those that live in a smaller home or apartment, a single router may be a perfectly workable solution—no additional complexity or cost is required as long as the router is up to date.
-However, for more challenging home situations, especially in a multilevel dwelling or a larger residence (say greater than 2500 to 3000 sq ft), a mesh router kit is worth considering.
-It also depends on the amount of obstacles impeding the signal such as thicker walls, floors and fireplaces, and the number of simultaneous devices.
+A mesh network is not for everyone.
+For those that live in a smaller home or apartment, a single router is probably works fine.
+But for more challenging home situations, such as a multilevel dwelling or a larger residence (say greater than 2500 to 3000 sq ft), a mesh router kit is worth considering.

 Class leading speeds